catapultaazul/react-form/README.md

 <h2>About this project</h2>

-<p>Letmeask, created during Aluras's ReactJS Formation.
+<p>React Form, created during Aluras's ReactJS Formation.
 This application was developed to practice function react components and data validation, as well as implement Material UI.</p>